Atlas Materials, 6K Energy sign processing and refining MOU to develop EV battery supply chain

 Stock image.

-Atlas Materials, which has developed a waste-free technology to process low-grade nickel for use in electric vehicle batteries, has signed of a memorandum of understanding (MOU) with 6K Energy producer of Li-ion battery materials, to jointly explore processing and refining opportunities to support an integrated North American electric vehicle (EV) battery supply chain.
+Nickel extraction technology company Atlas Materials has signed of a memorandum of understanding (MOU) with 6K Energy, producer of Li-ion battery materials, to jointly explore processing and refining opportunities to support an integrated North American EV battery supply chain.

-US-based Atlas last year raised $27 million for its nickel technology and said it aims to launch production at sites in Canada or the US by 2027 at commercial scale.
+Atlas, which has developed a waste-free technology to process low-grade nickel for use in electric vehicle batteries, last year raised $27 million for its technology and said it aims to launch production at sites in Canada or the US by 2027 at commercial scale.

-Atlas’ new technology uses hydrochloric acid and caustic soda to leach the ore but, unlike some other methods, does not need high pressure or high temperatures and does not result in waste products or other emissions while increasing the amount of ore available for batteries by 50%, the company said.
+Atlas’ technology uses hydrochloric acid and caustic soda to leach the ore but, unlike some other methods, does not need high pressure or high temperatures and does not result in waste products or other emissions while increasing the amount of ore available for batteries by 50%, the company said.

-Until now, saprolite ores, which account for approximately one third of the world’s nickel resources, could not be processed into battery grade applications economically, which is what the Atlas process is targeting.
+Until now, saprolite ores, which account for approximately one-third of the world’s nickel resources, could not be processed into battery grade applications economically, which is what the Atlas process is targeting.

 The joint work will provide the lowest carbon footprint impact in conjunction with a market leading solution for EVs and the automotive industry as a whole, the companies said.